ocaml-gospel/gospel/docs/docs/language/attributes.md

 [@@gospel "y = f x ensures x > 0"]
 ```

-## Specification of ghost and logical declarations
+## Specification of Ghost and Logical Declarations

 When ghost and logical declarations need to be specified with a contract, the
 contract should reside in an attribute attached to the string containing the